ksedgwic/noshtastic/docs/posts/first-demo.md

-# Noshtastic Demo Procedure
+# First Noshtastic Demo Setup

+The first demo uses multiple meshtastic radios connected to a computer running a desktop (CLI) version of Noshtastic.
+Multiple radios can be connected to a single computer.

 The following procedure presumes you are a rust developer and familiar with Meshtastic radios.

-This demo uses USB-serial connected Meshtastic radios.
-Multiple radios can be connected to a single computer.

 ## Build noshtastic